UBC-MDS/DSCI522_group17/docs/report.md

 In this project we built several models to try to predict wine quality given different physicochemical properties and wine type.
 We built a K-Nearest Neighbor model, Logistic Regression model, Random Forest Model, and Support Vector Machine model.
-After we built these models, we found out that Random\_Forest is the best performing model and it achieved a test score of 0.85.
+Since there exists an issue of class imbalance in the data set, we will be using f1-score as our validation metric.
+After we built these models, we found out that Random Forest is the best performing model and it achieved a test score of 0.63.
 However, despite it being a good score, there is still room for improvement.
-From our cross validation results, we can see that we are overfitting with Random\_Forest.
-This is because we have not tune our hyperparameters.
-Hence, further investigation and tuning are needed before we can finalize our model.
+From our cross validation results, we can see that we are overfitting with Random Forest even after hyperparameter tuning.
+A solution for this problem will be to increase the number of data when training the model, which is not possible because we have no ways to collect additional data.
+Another solution for this problem will be to use a more powerful computer to search for more hyperparameter combinations.
+At the current state we can conclude that our model is usable because it performs better than our baseline model by a large margin and also the accuracy of prediction is over 60%.

 # Introduction